VIP Calculator

 Health Insights from WHR

-Research from health organizations including the WHO shows that fat location matters for health outcomes.
-Higher concentrations of fat in the abdominal region (higher WHR) are associated with greater metabolic risk factors including elevated blood pressure, lipid imbalances, and glucose dysregulation.
+Research shows that fat location matters for health outcomes.
+Higher abdominal fat concentration (higher WHR) is associated with elevated metabolic risk including blood pressure, lipid imbalances, and glucose dysregulation.

-• • Apple-shaped bodies typically have higher WHR due to upper body and midsection fat distribution
+• • Apple-shaped bodies typically have higher WHR due to upper body fat distribution

 • • Pear-shaped bodies generally have lower WHR with fat distributed in hips and thighs

-• • WHR can sometimes identify health risks better than BMI alone, especially in older adults
+• • WHR can identify health risks more accurately than BMI alone, especially in older adults and post-menopausal women

 Important: Waist-to-hip ratio is a screening tool, not a diagnostic measure.
-Always consult healthcare providers for personalized health assessment and recommendations.
+Always consult healthcare providers for personalized health assessment.

 Why Body Shape Matters Beyond Appearance